 Data on solar conversion, energy delivery, storage and programmed features is valuable and needs to be captured, reported, and transferred for analysis.

-Near-real-time (NRT) information is instrumental for analysing and predicting usage patterns.
+Near-real-time (NRT) information is instrumental for analyzing and predicting usage patterns.
 Prediction allows charging and discharging cycles to be scheduled to ensure a sufficient supply of power, especially during peak usage periods.

 Axiomtek offers multiple versions of the robust, smart controller, including the rugged ICO.
 The ICO product line is designed and manufactured specifically to serve the power utility and renewable energy market.
 Options based on Intel Core processors and Intel Celeron processors, as well as the low-power consumption Intel Atom processor, are offered for scalability and cost-efficiency.